-DP16779 The Effects of Law Enforcement in the Illegal Money Lending Market
+DP16779 The Effects of Policy Interventions to Limit Illegal Money Lending

 We estimate a structural model of borrowing and lending in the illegal money lending market using a unique panel survey of 1,090 borrowers taking out 11,032 loans from loan sharks.
-We use the model to evaluate the effects of alternative law enforcement strategies.
-We find that a large enforcement crackdown that occurred during our sample period increased the lenders’ unit cost of harassment and interest rates, while lowering volume of loans, lender profits and borrower welfare.
-We compare this strategy to targeting borrowers and find that targeting medium-performing borrowers is the most effective at lowering lender profits.
+We use the model to evaluate the effects of interventions aimed at limiting this market.
+We find that an enforcement crackdown that occurred during our sample period increased lenders’ unit cost of harassment and interest rates, while lowering volume of loans, lender profits and borrower welfare.
+Policies removing borrowers in the middle of the repayment ability distribution, reducing gambling or reducing time discounting are also effective at lowering lender profitability.